What is LIFO Liquidation?

 #2 – LIFO Reserve

-This is the difference between inventory calculated by methods other than LIFO and the inventory calculated as per LIFO.
-Sometimes, companies follow more than methods of inventory management for different types of stocks.
 LIFO is majorly used for reporting purposes.
-Hence there is a difference between actual inventory and LIFO inventory, which is known as LIFO reserve.
+It is the difference between inventory calculated by methods other than LIFO and the inventory calculated per LIFO.
+Sometimes, companies follow more than inventory management methods for different types of stocks.
+Hence, there is a difference between actual and LIFO inventory, known as LIFO reserve.

 #3 – LIFO Inventory Pool